elpem/awesome-podcasting/README.md

   - [ReaperMania](https://www.youtube.com/@REAPERMania) - Amazing youtube channel to learn basics
 - [Adobe Audition](https://www.adobe.com/fr/products/audition.html) - For those who like Adobe products

+### Reaper Plugins
+As Reaper is one of the most used audio editing software, here are usefull plugins (native or not) for podcast audio editing.
+- ReaFir - native plugin for noise reduction
+- [automixer](https://github.com/leafac/reaper/blob/main/README.md) - automatically equalizes inputs? and gates it too
+- ReaEq - native plugin for equalize with great presets
+- ReaGate - native plugin to cut low level sounds
+- ReaComp - native plugin for sound compressing with great presets (I like "Modern Vocal")
+- [TriLeveler](https://plugins4free.com/plugin/2753/) - Triple compressor with a LUFS setting
+- [LoudMax](https://loudmax.blogspot.com/) - a powerful limiter plugin

 ## Audio Mastering
 - [Auphonic](https://auphonic.com/) - A powerful and automatic audio masterer to have a clean and equalized render.